JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 ```

 **Example Usage**

 To import all UI components from `/path/to/your/ui/components` and perform all actions:

 ```bash
 python import_eez_ui.py -d /path/to/your/ui/components
 ```

-**Note**
+**Note:**
 The script assumes a specific project structure and file organization.
-It is expected that you are pointing to an EEZ projects You may need to adapt the script for projects with different structures.
+It is expected that you are pointing to an EEZ projects ./src/ui folder.
+You may need to adapt the script for projects with different structures.
 This documentation provides a concise overview of the ui_import.py script.
 For detailed information and troubleshooting, refer to the script's source code.

 ## 🤔 Frequently Asked Questions (FAQ)